wurthless-elektroniks/RGH1.3/readme.md

   apply here too.
 The cause isn't clear, it might have to do with the use of the manufacturing CB_A (retail 9188 and 5772 are practically the same code byte for byte).
 The good news is that RGH1.3 no longer needs precise timings on the SMC side like RGH3 does so we might be able to kill that one easily.

+- 15432 is working on RGH3 improvements that will need to be ported to this method once they're released and confirmed working across multiple consoles.

 ## Credits